mklewandowski/unity-ar-measure-example/README.md

 3. Install TextMeshPro

 ## Development
-Some required and useful modifications:
-- Set Minimum API Level to Android API level 24 or higher (this is required to build for Android)
-- Remove Vulkan from Graphics APIs (this is required to build for Android)
-- Disable Render Outside Safe Space
-- Disable Start in Fullscreen Mode
+Setup steps to be able to include AR Foundation and build and deploy:
+- Install AR Foundation located in the Package Manager under AR Foundation
+- Install ARKit located in the Package Manager under AR Kit XR Plugin (required for iOS devices)
+- Install ARCore located in the Package Manager under AR Core XR Plugin (required for Android devices)
+- Install com.unity.xr.interaction.toolkit package (need to install by name, and click yes on dialog that appears with information about the input system)
+- In Project Settings > XR Plug-in Management, set the Plug-in Provider on the Android tab to ARCore
+- In Project Settings > XR Plug-in Management, set the Plug-in Provider on the iOS tab to ARKit
+- Ensure AR scenes contain an AR Session and AR Session Origin
 - Turn off multithreading
-- Install com.unity.xr.interaction.toolkit package (need to install by name, and click yes on dialog that appears with information about the input system)
+- In Project Settings > Resolution and Presentation, disable Render Outside Safe Space
+- For Android, in Project Settings > Other Settings, set Minimum API Level to Android API level 24 or higher (this is required to build for Android)
+- For Android, in Project Settings > Other Settings, remove Vulkan from Graphics APIs (this is required to build for Android, need to uncheck Auto Graphics API first)
+- For Android, in Project Settings > Other Settings, Set Scripting Backend to IL2CPP
+- For Android, in Project Settings > Other Settings, Add ARM64 to Target Architectures
-- Set Camera Usage Description on iOS build settings
+- For iOS, set Camera Usage Description in build settings
-- Check ARKit in XR Plug-in Management in iOS build settings

 ## Development Tools
 - Created using Unity 2020.3.10f.1